 Master's degree programs in biology train students in advanced concepts in the biological sciences and are available in both thesis and non-thesis formats.
-Thesis-based master's degree programs in biology have vigorous research requirements and are geared towards students who will pursue Ph.D. degrees and/or research careers.
-Non-thesis programs may better suit pre-med or pre-dental students and those who are still exploring career goals.
+Thesis-based master's degree programs in biology have rigorous research requirements and are geared towards students who plan to pursue Ph.D. degrees and academic careers.
+Non-thesis programs are more suitable for pre-med or pre-dental students and those who are still exploring career goals.
 Specialization options include evolutionary biology, immunology, and molecular biology.

 Master's Degree in Biology